CESNET/metacentrum-user-docs/docs/index.md

 # Welcome

-This is the documetations for users of MetaCentrum grid computing service.
+This is the documentation for users of MetaCentrum grid computing service.

 - To **get access** to this service, see [How to get account](/access/account).
 - For overview of the grid's **infrastructure**, go to the [Basic concepts](/computing/concepts) page.